cFos/l10n/README.md

 The main point of interest for you is **ml-files**.
 As already was mentioned, they contain all translations from cFos website and cFos software.

-For easier experience, they are split into two files:
+For easier experience, they are split into locales in two directories:

-* `[website] all_ml.cfos.txt` — contains all website translations
+* [locales.website](https://github.com/cFos/l10n/tree/master/locales.website) — contains all website translations
-* `[software] all_ml.cfos.txt` — contains all software translation (like cFosSpeed, cFos Personal Net, cFos Professional and other)
+* [locales.software](https://github.com/cFos/l10n/tree/master/locales.software) — contains all software translation (like cFosSpeed, cFos Personal Net, cFos Professional and other)

 Other interesting files for you can be found in [Translation references](https://github.com/ArmorDarks/cfos-translation/tree/master/translation%20references) folder.
 It contains general recommendations for translation on certain languages.